-If you observe a student behaving in one or more of concerning ways below, if it is during normal business hours, call our office and speak with someone directly.
-If your call is not immediately answered, contact Switchboard (570-208-5900) as this is an URGENT matter.
+If you observe a student behaving in one or more of the below concerning ways, immediately contact Switchboard as this is an URGENT matter.
 Ask them to contact Office of Campus Safety and Security and the Professional On-Call (POC) and they will assess the situation and notify the Counselor On-Call (COC) for further direction.